Message from the President

 As the President of Perry Tech, it is my honor to welcome you on behalf of the Board of Trustees, Faculty, Staff, and the Perry Technical Foundation.
 We take great pride in supporting our students from the first program tour all the way through graduation and are committed to helping you at each step towards achieving your goals.

-With the continued need for essential workers, we are proud to offer you the opportunity to develop your skills to meet the growing demand in industry.
+We are proud to offer you the opportunity to develop your skills to meet the growing demand in industry.
 We look forward to helping you reach your goals and are committed to providing you with the support to turn your dreams into reality.
-From Admissions to Registration, Financial Aid to Career Services, every faculty, and staff member here is eager to meet and support you as your new future unfolds.
+From Enrollment to Registration, Financial Aid to Career Services, every faculty, and staff member here is eager to meet and support you as your new future unfolds.
 We love our school, and I think you will to.

 Wishing you all the best,